hwayne/vim-pivot/README.md

 vim-pivot
 =========

-Let's you swap text elements around a pivot, eg (a,b) -> (b,a).
+Lets you swap text elements around a pivot, eg (a,b) -> (b,a).
 Still hella buggy.

 Use
 ---

 Pivot maps to <leader>p.
 Currently it works with w, W, $, and braces.
 It takes the first element in front of the cursor and the first element behind and swaps them.
-For example:
+For example, assuming <leader> is ',':

 * ,pw will map _f(a,b)_ -> _f(b,a)_ if the cursor is over the ','
 * ,pw will map _@a = var1_ -> _@var1 = a_ if the cursor is over the '='